 accelerating an Employee through the steps within the Employee range irrespective of their length service.

-In the event that the Public Sector receives an increase, in excess of 3% per annum or the financial situation of Chris O’Brian Lifehouse improves while the Agreement is in force, the parties to this Agreement will seek a variation to this Agreement in accordance with the provisions of the Act to reflect any additional increase that is agreed upon.

 Salary Packaging

 Employees may be able to make voluntary pre-tax contributions or payments through a written salary packaging agreement between the Employer and the Employee.
 The Employer will pay the salary packaging amount in accordance with the salary sacrifice agreement.